cjrhansen2/readme-maker/README.md

 ## Installation
 Download the files and open them in a new terminal window.
-Use `npm install inquirer` to get inquirer dependencies.
+Use `npm init` to initialize, then `npm install inquirer` to get inquirer dependencies.
 Then run `node index.js`

 ## Usage
 Link to video running project from the command line: https://drive.google.com/file/d/1tryS_kYvbPlQ6k2OawRN1NmQGBgEOdf6/view